 Pearl Grading is the practice of assigning degrees of quality to a pearl or a piece of pearl jewelry based of the quality attributes designated by industry best practices and authority groups such as GIA and EGL.

-There Are Two Major Pearl Grading Systems – But Buyer Beware
+There Are Two Major Pearl Grading Scales – But Buyer Beware

-Two major grading systems are in fairly widespread use: the AAA-A system and the A-D system (also called the Tahitian system).
-These are the most accepted systems, and considered standard by nearly all reputable pearl dealers, both retail and wholesale.
-But even these systems can become misleading if a seller uses terms from the grading system, (such as "AAA") but uses them to describe a different quality pearl than that which the system is generally understood to be describing.
-Or a seller could use a term not in the grading system (such as "AAAA") to make it appear that the pearl is beyond even the highest standard quality -- when in reality, that seller's "AAAA" pearls are actually equivalent to the more-common "AAA" grade, and his "AAA" pearls might only be equivalent to the commonly used "AA."
+Some sellers use a term not in standard scale (such as "AAAA") to make it appear that the pearl is beyond even the highest standard quality -- when in reality, that seller's "AAAA" pearls are actually equivalent to the more-common "AAA" grade, and his "AAA" pearls might only be equivalent to the commonly used "AA."
 Use of "AAAA" or "AAA+" is considered bad taste, or even dishonest, by most reputable pearl dealers.
 It is seen as a way to simply charge the customer more without providing a superior product.

 Ask To See The Pearl Grading Descriptions In Writing